ifd3f/astrid.tech-old/projects/kiwibot/index.md

 ## Assembly

-The lower, motor deck.
+The lower deck holds the motors.

 ![An image of the lower deck](./lower-deck.jpg)

-The upper, control deck is attached to the lower deck via a M4 bolt and nut that is placed in a slot.
+The upper deck holds the controls.
+It is attached to the lower deck via a M4 bolt and nut that is placed in a slot.

 ![The bolt and nut](./bolt-assembly-detail.jpg)